 We’ll put him down as a maybe, then.

-Some investors, such as Ray Dalio, founder of Bridgewater Associates, think Bitcoin is of huge value: “To have invented a new type of money via a system that is programmed into a computer and that has worked for around 10 years and is rapidly gaining popularity as both a type of money and a storehold of wealth is an amazing accomplishment.”
+Some investors, such as Ray Dalio, founder of Bridgewater Associates, think bitcoin is of huge value.
+“To have invented a new type of money via a system that is programmed into a computer and that has worked for around 10 years and is rapidly gaining popularity as both a type of money and a storehold of wealth is an amazing accomplishment,” he says.

-While some analysts see Bitcoin reaching ever-increasing heights, as it becomes the new digital gold, others see it is a mania that will fall away to nothing.
+While some analysts see bitcoin reaching ever-increasing heights as it becomes the new digital gold, others see it as a mania that will fall away to nothing.

-In easy, simple words, only time will tell whether Bitcoin manages to tap into the mainstream – or crashes and burns after struggling to maintain its current valuation.
-Remember: always do your own research and factor in the latest news and developments before investing, and never spend more than you can afford.
+In easy, simple words, only time will tell whether bitcoin manages to tap into the mainstream – or crashes and burns after struggling to maintain its current valuation.